 I have this funny memory of a famous omelet maker (who traveled all the way from France) to give an omelet making demo at the mall.
 I was 9 or 10.
 I got invited to go on center stage as an "assistant," and he told me the secret to making eggs: add a bit of water if you're going to scramble the eggs (to make it lighter/fluffier) and add a bit of milk if you're making an omelet (to make it richer).
 So that's how I've always made my omelets.

-I also like how you see a diversity in age here (and Hawaii in general) that we don’t often see in SF and NYC.
+I like how you see a diversity in age here (and Hawaii in general) that we rarely see in SF and NYC.
 There are parents with babies and kids, teens and adults, and groups of senior citizen friends that meet for lunch/hang out/exercise time (the Wikipedia page even mentions this).
-My friend Noelle said that she hopes when we are much older, we’ll all still be friends and can hang out at Kahala Mall.
+My friend Noelle said that she hopes when we are much older, we'll all still be friends and can hang out at Kahala Mall.
 Our form of exercise will be snacking and walking around the mall.
 Not a bad life ^_^